srogers2112/GlobalGiving/README.md

 - Clone/Fork this [repo](https://github.com/srogers2112/GlobalGiving)
 - Install Carthage using `brew install carthage` (requires [HomeBrew](http://brew.sh/))
-- In a terminal Shell, navigate to the project root folder where the Cartfile is located and run `carthage update`
+- In a terminal Shell, navigate to the project root folder where the Cartfile is located and run `carthage update`.